 Introduction to the foundations and objectives of Open Government, including its meaning, ICT-developments that influence(d) Open Government and stakeholders of Open Government.

 Week 2.
-Opening and using government data
+Opening and reusing government data

 An introduction to concepts related to Open Government Data (e.g. a definition of Open Government Data, using open data for policy making, and open data portals and infrastructures) and to benefits, barriers and potential negative effects of open government data cases.

 Week 3.
-Technical and legal aspects
+Technical and judicial aspects of governmental information sharing

 A discussion of real open government cases and an analysis and discussion of benefits, barriers and potential negative effects of open government cases, including technological and judicial aspects (e.g. metadata and technologies for linking big and open data).

 Week 4.
-Open government and public values
+Open government and public values and conclusions

 An analysis and discussion of public values and best practices related to open government.
 In this week we also discuss transparency and privacy in the context of open government.